fraganator/archive-cache-manager/README.md

 * `Platform` - The game's platform set in LaunchBox (e.g. _Sony Playstation_)
 * `Emulator` - The emulator title set in LaunchBox (e.g. _RetroArch_)

 Games will always be extracted \ copied to the _\<Filename\> - \<MD5 Hash\>_ location.
-If the Launch Path is set to something other than `Default`, the corresponding folder will be created (or cleared if it exists), and NTFS hardlinks will be created which point to the extracted \ copied files.
+If the Launch Path is set to something other than `Default`, the corresponding folder will be created within the cache, and NTFS hardlinks will be created which point to the extracted \ copied files.

 Default: _`Default`_